ddixonjr/MapStop/README.md

 </head>
 <body>
 <h1>MapStop</h1>
 <p>MapStop is a simple demo/portfolio app that displays a set of bus stops in the Chicago area.
-Coded in response to a code challenge, I used good OO and iOS design patterns such as delegation , created a clean separation of view/view controller responsibilties from those of the network interaction and model.</p>
+Coded in response to a code challenge, I used good OO and iOS design patterns and created a clean separation of view and view controller responsibilties from those of the network interaction and model.</p>
 <p>Primary Frameworks, Classes, and Protocols Utilized:<br>
 <ul>
 <li>Foundation (NSArray, NSDictionary, NSURLSession, NSURLSessionConfiguration, NSURLSessionDataTask, NSURLSessionDataDelegate)</li>